Force field (chemistry): Parameterization

-In addition to the functional form of the potentials, force fields define a set of parameters for different types of atoms, chemical bonds, dihedral angles, out-of-plane interactions, nonbond interactions, and possible other terms.
-Many parameter sets are empirical and some force fields use extensive fitting terms that are difficult to assign a physical interpretation.
+A large number of workflows and parametrization procedures have been employed in the past decades using different data and optimization strategies for determining the force field parameters.
+They differ significantly, which is also due to different focuses of different developments.
+The parameters for molecular simulations of biological macromolecules such as proteins, DNA, and RNA were often derived/transferred from observations for small organic molecules, which are more accessible for experimental studies and quantum calculations.

 Atom types are defined for different elements as well as for the same elements in sufficiently different chemical environments.
 For example, oxygen atoms in water and an oxygen atoms in a carbonyl functional group are classified as different force field types.
-Typical force field parameter sets include values for atomic mass, atomic charge, Lennard-Jones parameters for every atom type, as well as equilibrium values of bond lengths, bond angles, and dihedral angles.
+Typical molecular force field parameter sets include values for atomic mass, atomic charge, Lennard-Jones parameters for every atom type, as well as equilibrium values of bond lengths, bond angles, and dihedral angles.
 The bonded terms refer to pairs, triplets, and quadruplets of bonded atoms, and include values for the effective spring constant for each potential.
-Most current force fields parameters use a fixed-charge model by which each atom is assigned one value for the atomic charge that is not affected by the local electrostatic environment.

-Force field parameterizations for simulations with maximum accuracy and transferability, e.g., IFF, follow a well-defined protocol.
-The workflow may involve (1) retrieving an x-ray crystal structure or chemical formula, (2) defining atom types, (3) obtaining atomic charges, (4) assigning initial Lennard-Jones and bonded parameters, (5) computational tests of density and geometry relative to experimental reference data, (6) computational tests of energetic properties (surface energy, hydration energy) relative to experimental reference data, (7) secondary validation and refinement (thermal, mechanical, and diffusion properties).
-Major iterative loops occur between steps (5) and (4), as well as between (6) and (4)/(3).
-The chemical interpretation of the parameters and reliable experimental reference data play a critical role.